Efficient simulation of Grassmann Tensor Product States

 In this section, we will introduce a standard form to represent GTPS.
 In the standard form, each link only associates with one Grasmann variable, thus, the representation in the numerical calculations will be simplified significantly.

 Let us recall the generic GTPS wavefunctions(defined in the usual Fork basis):

 where

 Here $i,j,\cdots$ label different physical sites, $I,J,\cdots$ label different links and $I \in i$ means the link $I$ connects to the site $i$(See in Fig. \ref{GrassmannTG}, any link $I$ uniquely belongs to one physical site $i$).
-On each link $I$, $a_{I}$ label the bosonic inner indices, $l_{I}^{\al_I}=0,1$ label the fermionic inner indices and $\al_{I}$ label different species of Grassmann variables. $m_i$ is the physical index. $\th^{\al_I}_{I}$ and $\dd \th^{\al_I}_{I}$ are Grassmann numbers and dual Grassmann numbers that satisfy the standard Grassmann algebra:
+On each link $I$, $a_{I}$ labels the bosonic inner indices, $l_{I}^{\al_I}=0,1$ labels the fermionic inner indices and $\al_{I}$ labels different species of Grassmann variables. $m_i$ is the physical index. $\th^{\al_I}_{I}$ and $\dd \th^{\al_I}_{I}$ are Grassmann numbers and dual Grassmann numbers that satisfy the standard Grassmann algebra:

 Note that $\prod_i$ and $\widetilde {\prod_i}$ have opposite orders:

 The symbol $P_0$ represents a projection of the result of the integral to the term containing no Grassmann variables $\th^{\al_I}_{I}$.